vdmitriyev/latex-intro/README.md

 ### About

-Introductory materials for LaTeX usage.
+Introductory course into LaTeX usage.

 ### Project Organization